 The DSM 5 specifies the severity levels of Autism Spectrum Disorder:

-*DSM stands for Diagnostic and Statistical Manual, which is published by the American Psychiatric Association and used by professionals to diagnose mental health conditions.
+*DSM stands for Diagnostic and Statistical Manual, which is published by the American Psychiatric Association and used by professionals in the United States to diagnose mental health conditions.
 The manual not only affects decisions that doctors make but also what the insurance companies will cover.
 The DSM 4 is the recently retired manual.
 You can learn more about it on the DSM 4 page.

 DSM 5 was just published in 2013.

 NOTE: Tony Attwood, the current researcher of Aspergers Syndrome, does not agree with the elimination of Aspergers Syndrome from the manual.